parthsr/Recommendation_System/README.md

 # Recommendation_System
-Recommendation system for the news feeds using hierarchical clustering
+Recommendation system for the news feeds using hierarchical clustering and k means clustering